AWaterColorPen/caskin/README.md

   - [ ] issue 2: if object type == object, it will not recover it by admin user now. we want to support it by a special API
   - [x] issue 3: fix issue when modify object data, it will not just filter.
     - solution1: don't plan to fix the issue. add the feature to comment, since the filter is easy to use
-  - [ ] issue 4: delete role's relation, should you yi ding de shun xun
+  - [ ] issue 4: delete role's relation, should you yi ding de shun xu
-  - [ ] issue 5: delete object's relation, should you yi ding de shun xun
+  - [ ] issue 5: delete object's relation, should you yi ding de shun xu
   - [ ] issue 6: remove feature's relation, should from leaf to root
   - [ ] issue 7: remove feature's relation, maybe delete policy before relation